AndreRudolph/impulsephp-doc/docs/client/components.md

 <h6>Using create method</h6>

 Another and yet more powerful way to create the markup for the components representation is by using the <span class="code-hint">create</span> method.
+It provides three different parameters: The parent component object reference, the children count of the parent component and the child index of the current component.